 Kendall Road conservation restriction: Mr. Weyman Lundquist donated the first conservation restriction to White Oak in 1979.
 The property, also known as The Grove, was the site of a popular camp run by his family around the middle of the 20th century.
 The camp included a famous toboggan run which started on the other side of Kendall Road and ended at Eagle Lake, as well as a swimming/boating area along the shore.
 The highlight of this 22-acre property is a magnificent grove of pine trees on a hill overlooking the lake.
 The beach is used by snapping and painted turtles as a nesting site.
 Kendall Road was named after Caleb Kendall, who ran a saw mill and grist mill on the site of the old Jefferson Mill.

-Sunnyside Avenue: In 2003 Nancy Wilson donated a CR on the back parcel of her land in the center of the town, which runs up a steep wooded hillside to the high school playing fields.
-This is the source of Glenn Spring which in the 19th.
-Century served as a water supply for the neighborhood, and also fed a horse trough which is now in the cemetery.
-It contributes to Warren Tannery Brook, which joins the Quinapoxet and runs into Wachusett Reservoir.
+Sunnyside Avenue: In 2003, Nancy Wilson donated a CR on the back parcel of her land in the center of the town, which runs up a steep wooded hillside to the high school playing fields.
+This is the source of Glenn Spring which in the 19th century served as a water supply for the neighborhood, and also fed a horse trough that is now in the cemetery.
+It contributes to Warren Tannery Brook, which joins the Quinapoxet River and runs into Wachusett Reservoir.